On the vegetation of Iceland surf tip

 Characteristic species of South-western Iceland

-Reykjavik and other towns near Reykjavik make up the (relatively speaking) the most dense populated region of Iceland.
-There are harbours serving imports and there is the international airport.
-Thus it is no wonder that in this region most non-deliberate introductions of species from outside Iceland enter the country here.
+Reykjavik and other towns near Reykjavik make up (relatively speaking) the most densely populated region of Iceland.
+There are harbours serving imports, and there is the international airport.
+Thus, it is no surprise that in this region most unintentional introductions of species from outside Iceland enter the country here.
 One of those species is the American Willowherb (Epilobium ciliatum - Vætudúnurt) .
 American Willowherb (Epilobium ciliatum - Vætudúnurt) . .
-However it is beyond the scope of these pages to ponder on introduced species around settlements.
-There are few more or less indigenous species that are characteristic of the south-west.
-One though is quite striking, being the Kidney Vetch (Anthyllis vulneraria - Gullkollur) .
+However, it is beyond the scope of these pages to discuss introduced species around settlements.
+There are a few more or less native species that are characteristic of the south-west.
+One of them is quite striking, namely the Kidney Vetch (Anthyllis vulneraria - Gullkollur) .
 Kidney Vetch (Anthyllis vulneraria - Gullkollur) .

 Continue with: